Improving your self-awareness

 Reflect with “what” questions

-When we reflect on our emotions, we tend to focus on “why” rather than “what.”
+When we reflect on our emotions, we focus on “why” rather than “what.”
 “Why did I yell at everyone?” we wonder.
 “Why was I so nervous?”
-However, when asked “why,” we frequently invent our own answers and place blame.
+Nevertheless, when asked “why,” we often invent our own answers and place blame.
 “I have an anger problem,” we say, or “I’m just a nervous person.”
 Instead, try to figure out what is going on to increase self-awareness.
-For example, you might ask: “What about the experience made me nervous?
-What did this situation have in common with previous encounters?”
+For example, you ask, “What about the experience made me nervous?
+What did this situation have in common with earlier encounters?”

 Seek regular feedback